threethirds/threethirds.github.io/content/en/cases/turimeda.md

----
-title: "turimeda"
----

-# turimeda
+# EndoArt: Aortic aneurysm segmentation and monitoring system

+## Client's challenge

-Turimeda is an early stage medtech startup that want's to measure and monitor internal organs without tedious manual labeling effort.
-Their first product measures the dilatation of aorta based on raw CT scans and tracks the development of the condition over time.
+[Turimeda](https://www.turimeda.com/) is an early stage MedTech startup that wants to measure and monitor internal organs without tedious manual labeling effort.
+Their first product measures **abdominal aortic aneurysm** – a life-threatening condition when aorta, the main blood vessel, expands and may rupture – based on raw CT scans, and tracks the development of the condition over time.

-We are responsible for building the CT scan segmentation part of the App.
-Our MVP deliverable is able to accurately (dice index > 0.9) segment the aorta, construct a 3D body and measure the volume of the aneurysm.
-The algorithm comes with an AWS based backed which is consumed by the app.

-At the core of our solution is the U-Net convolutional neural net, optimized for ... / modified to .... .
-It's output is then further processed by a custom-made code to produce an accurate 3D body, locate specific arteries and other landmarks, and to measure the volume.
+## Our solution

+- We built a PyTorch-based **deep neural network** for aortic aneurysm segmentation, trained for multiple days on our custom cloud infrastructure.
+- We developed a **3D post-processing stack** for locating and measuring landmarks on the reconstructed aorta's 3D mesh.
+- Our algorithm runs as a web service on a cloud infrastructure.

+## Impact

+- We delivered a PoC in 12 months, reaching the field's standard **Dice index of .9** in a blind test on unseen patients CT scans.
-The MVP is currently tested in three national hospitals in Lithuania, where it's accuracy will be validated and additional data will be gathered.
+- The PoC is currently tested at three national hospitals in Lithuania to get ready for clinical trials.